blaenk/site/input/notes/docker.markdown

 ```

 The `docker-compose run <service> <cmd>` command can be used to run a command in the context of a service.

+# Swarms

+A Docker _swarm_ is a group of machines running Docker that are joined into a cluster.
+After joining a swarm, machines are referred to as _nodes_.
+Docker commands can continue to be entered, but they're executed on a cluster by a _swarm manager_.
+Only swarm managers can execute commands or authorize other machines to join the swarm as _workers_, which simply provide capacity and do not have authority to command other machines.

+Swarm managers can use various strategies to run containers, such as running it on the least utilized machine, which can be specified in the Compose file.